mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 that needs to be added to UniFFI itself!

 The `.udl` file is definitely a first draft at this point.
-It is normal and expected to need to iterate on this file as you port over the code.
+It is normal and expected to need to iterate on this file as you port over the underlying Rust code.

 ## Restructure the Rust code to introduce UniFFI